- Defining your business offerings

 Although it may not sound like it, I actually agree with Blank’s approach.
 In his Lean LaunchPad classes, he’s pushing students to constantly talk to people and test their theories as they plan.
 A hands-on, real world approach is central to how I teach entrepreneurship, too.
 You cannot write a business plan in a vacuum and expect it to serve you well.
 You must get out there, connect with people, and constantly test your assumptions.

-Writing, implementing and maintaining a business plan is hard work.
 Planning means learning to take the pulse of your business — over and over again.
 You have to be open to new ideas and be willing to learn from your mistakes.
-There is a reward for all that hard work, though.
+Yes, writing, implementing and maintaining a business plan is hard work, but there is a reward for all that hard work.
 You end up with an operational management tool, a marketing plan, financial projections, and a means of communicating your business to others.

 The primary purpose for writing a plan, though, is for the process itself.
 It forces you to be objective and critical, identifying weaknesses, challenges and opportunities and setting benchmarks to track progress.
 Doing research, talking to people, and analyzing your operation will give you confidence to continue with the business.